 - Old Age.
 None of us enjoy the affects of aging and neither do our sump pumps.
 There is no definitive “lifetime” of a sump pump.
 The US Department of Housing and Development estimates the average life expectancy at 10 years.
 This is only a rule of thumb, and if your sump pump works as hard as those in the Central Indiana often do, then 5-7 years might be a more reasonable estimation for replacement.

 Give your Central Indiana Sump Pump experts a call if you experience any problems with your Sump Pump in the upcoming rainy days!
-Don’t wait, till it’s too late and you’re having to call someone to handle water damage.
+Don’t wait until it is too late and you’re having to call someone to handle water damage.